-Whatever shape, size or color you’re looking for, there’s an eggplant to fit it.
-You can pick one to match your menu, mood or decor.
+Whatever shape, size, or color you’re looking for, there’s an eggplant to fit it.
+You can pick one to match your menu, mood, or decor.
 There are minis that need to be skewered or sautéed, and small green Thai globes that work well sauced.
-Medium-sized varieties come in white, lavender or pink, often with streaks or speckles.
+Medium-sized varieties come in white, lavender, or pink, often with streaks or speckles.
 And then there’s the deep purple of the classic Italian and Japanese workhorses.
-When if comes to grilled eggplant with creamy spiced yogurt and herbs, you really can’t go wrong.
+When it comes to grilled eggplant with creamy spiced yogurt and herbs, you really can’t go wrong.
 Just pick one and get your grill on before it starts raining.
 Of course, then you can go inside and roast them instead.
 You win either way.

 Turn the grill on high and heat to 500 degrees, about 5 minutes.

-Whisk the yogurt, 2 tablespoons of the olive oil, garlic, 1 teaspoon salt, coriander, cumin and chile powder, if using, in a medium bowl and set aside while you grill the eggplant.
+Whisk the yogurt, 2 tablespoons of olive oil, garlic, 1 teaspoon salt, coriander, cumin, and chile powder, if using, in a medium bowl and set aside while you grill the eggplant.
 Makes about 1¾ cups.

 Brush the eggplant slices on both sides with the remaining 1/4 cup olive oil and sprinkle with the remaining 1 teaspoon salt.
 Arrange the slices on the grill, close the lid, and grill slices for 2 to 3 minutes.
 Rotate each slice 90 degrees so the grates singe a nice criss-cross pattern into the eggplant.
 Keep the lid closed as much as possible to maintain temperature.
 Turn the slices over and repeat on the other side.
 The eggplant is done when it softens and starts to look translucent in places, about 10 minutes.
 Remove from the grill and place on a clean plate.